 But could this cost you in the long run?
-To help you figure out the best option for you we’ve put together this guide to explain what it is, how and when to use it, and your alternatives if you decide against it.
+To help you figure out the best option for you, we’ve put together this guide to explain what legal cover is, how and when to use it, and your alternatives if you decide against it.

 What can you use legal cover for?

-Motor Legal Protection is there to cover the legal expenses involved with claiming compensation against someone else, when you’re involved in an accident that’s not your fault if you’ve a reasonable chance of winning your case.
+Motor Legal Protection is there to cover the legal expenses involved with claiming compensation against someone else, when you’re involved in an accident that’s not your fault and if you have a reasonable chance of winning the case.

-That compensation you claim might be for any one of countless things, such as lost earnings (as a result of an injury) or the cost of taxis, trains or a hire car while yours is off the road awaiting repair.
-This is fairly standard across the board.
+That compensation you claim could be used to compensate you for several things, such as lost earnings (because of an injury) or the cost of taxis, trains or a hire car while yours is off the road waiting to be repaired.

 Beyond that, exactly what is covered will vary depending on your insurer.
 With Admiral, for instance, you can use Motor Legal Protection to:

-It also provides 24/7 access to legal advice, whether this relates to a motoring-related legal issue or not.
-This can be helpful about whether or not you have a claim worth pursuing, because your potential payout could be less than you imagined.
+It also provides 24/7 access to legal advice.
+This can be helpful, especially if you need to know whether or not you have a claim worth pursuing, because your potential payout could be less than you imagined.

 What can’t you use legal cover for?